ekino/node-api-toolkit/packages/express-validation/README.md

 You can easily adapt it to your needs using the [configuration object](#configuration).

-> Please be aware that the provided middlewares mutate the request data.

 ## Installation

 You also have to install [Joi](https://github.com/hapijs/joi) as it's a peer dependency